mikhailmints/qunity/README.md

-This is a prototype simulator and compiler for the Qunity quantum programming language, based on https://arxiv.org/abs/2204.12384.
+This is a prototype simulator and compiler for the Qunity quantum programming language, based on the paper by Voichick et al. (https://arxiv.org/abs/2204.12384), and the typechecker implementation in Coq (https://gitlab.umiacs.umd.edu/finn/qunity).
+This project is done as part of Caltech's SURF program, supervised by Robert Rand at UChicago.

 To run the tests:
 ```bash
 dune test
 ```

-To run a single program using the simulator, for example:
+To run a single program using the simulator:
 ```bash
 ./qunity-run <filename>
 ```